Utilities and Drainage Installations

 An encroachment is a pipeline or wireline that enters the railroad company's right of way and either does not leave the right of way or follows along the right of way for some distance.
 These installations should follow Procedures for Encroachments.

-This online application process will allow you to complete an application for a wireline or a pipeline crossing electronically, and will save you time and money - avoiding the delays, expense and uncertainty of mailing applications to us.
-Due to the complexities of encroachments you cannot submit an online application for an encroachment
+This online application process will allow you to complete an application for a wireline or a pipeline crossing, encroachment, a modification or maintenance request.
+This will save you time and money - avoiding the delays, expense and uncertainty of mailing applications to us.
+All applications mentioned above must be submitted online.

 If the installation method for this utility is to involve the use of a directional drilling method, specific guidelines established by the Railroad must be met.
 Union Pacific Railroad follows AREMA Manual for Railway Engineering Chapter 1 - PART 5 Pipelines.
 To purchase a copy of these AREMA guidelines send an Application to AREMA.